LukeGrahamLandry/franca/devlog.md

 - such a painful time on -spam now tries to get_info too soon so i didn't notice that the error was different when i tried to debug it. real problem was just an extra == .Cranelift check but uuuuughghhgh im stupid.

-- did the pumbing to get fuctions jitted with my own x64 backend. currently any functions that just push constants and return 0/1/2 (no args, no vars, no calls, etc), are done by me and the rest are given to cranelift. kinda embarrassing that my:cl is 617:3391 already (when compiling the compiler). so 15% of the functions i jit are trivial.
+- did the plumbing to get fuctions jitted with my own x64 backend. currently any functions that just push constants and return 0/1/2 (no args, no vars, no calls, etc), are done by me and the rest are given to cranelift. kinda embarrassing that my:cl is 617:3391 already (when compiling the compiler). so 15% of the functions i jit are trivial.